siddharthaxroy/test/content/news/index.md

 11/25/25 📰 Newspaper: [From Harvard to BU to Brown, New England schools are enrolling fewer new PhDs this year.
 Why?](https://www.bostonglobe.com/2025/11/25/business/phd-programs-harvard-bu-brown/). *Boston Globe.*

+10/30/25: Conference: Sid participated in a Side Event organized by the [Global Lead Free Water Initiative](www.globalleadfreewater.org) at the UNC Water and Health Conference 2025.

+{{< youtube 88MvigbfgEo >}}

-10/23/25: Charlene and Sid went to the Lead Free Expo in Chester, PA, to publicize our ongoing study and conduct real-time lead testing for community members.
+10/23/25: Charlene led our efforts at the Lead Free Expo in Chester, PA, to publicize our ongoing study and conduct real-time lead testing for community members.
 (Thank you, NIEHS and Penn Medicine, for funding this work!)

 {{< figure src="25-10-chester.jpg" position="center" >}}

-10/02/25: The UW RAPID facility sent us their Bruker XRF to conduct a laboratory challenge study.
+10/02/25: The University of Washington RAPID facility sent us their Bruker XRF to conduct a laboratory challenge study.
 Eve and Charlene had a grand time running a between-device comparison with our lab's in-house Vanta XRF.
 Photos to come.
 (Thank you, NIEHS and Penn Medicine, for funding this work!
 And thank you, Jaq and colleagues from RAPID and NSF/NIH, for providing researchers nationwide with inexpensive access to cutting-edge instrumentation.)

 {{< figure src="25-11-xrf-duel.jpg" position="center" >}}

-09/30/25: Eve and Sid went to the NJ Department of Environmental Protection's Listening session at Eva's Village in Paterson to publicize our ongoing flooding research and recruit participants.
+09/30/25: Eve led our team at the NJ Department of Environmental Protection's Listening session at Eva's Village in Paterson to publicize our ongoing flooding research and recruit participants.
 (Thank you, USGS, for funding this research!)

 {{< figure src="25-09-njdep.jpg" position="center" >}}